FREQUENTLY ASKED QUESTIONS

 Question: Who decides who is selected for Ones to Watch?

-Answer: All applications are scrutinised by the Ones to Watch committee and members of the Talent Schemes team.
+Answer: All applications are assessed blind by members of the Talent Schemes team and external industry experts.
 The final selection is made by interview with senior industry executives.

 Question: When will I know if I’ve been successful?

-Answer: Successful first-round applicants will be informed by mid May 2018 and invited for an interview with a senior industry figure and a member of the Talent Schemes team.
+Answer: Successful first-round applicants will be informed by mid-May and invited for an interview with a senior industry figure and a member of the Talent Schemes team.
 The final selection will take place at the beginning of July.
 Unfortunately due to the number of applications we receive we are unable to offer individual feedback to those who do not reach the interview stage.

 Question: Can I apply if I’ve applied before and been unsuccessful?